acse-4bc892f6/wave-equation-solver/README.md

-# Solve wave equation in computational grid using MPI
+# Solve wave equation in parallel using MPI

-This is the submitted version of the individual coursework for the Parallel Programming module in the Applied Computational Science and Engineering course.

 ## Instructions to use the parallelized wave equation solver